Getting Started

 Examples:

-Directory discovery skips hidden entries, node_modules, dist, build, coverage, .git, .dynobox, .next, and .cache.
+Directory discovery skips dot directories by default, but explicitly includes .agents and .claude skill directories.
+If you pass a hidden directory as the path, Dynobox searches that directory.
+Discovery also skips node_modules, dist, build, coverage, .git, .dynobox, .next, and .cache.
 Explicit file paths do not need to match the *.dyno.* naming pattern, but they still need to be loadable JavaScript, TypeScript, or YAML Dynobox configs. .cjs and .cts configs are not supported.

 Debug A Run